 Onwards with some ideas for potential gold bullion hiding spots.

-Modern, mass-produced covered chairs, sofas, and ottomans disassemble easily and reassemble quickly without showing signs of tampering and can be fitted with easily accessible hidden pockets.
+New, mass-produced covered chairs, sofas, and ottomans disassemble easily and reassemble quickly without showing signs of tampering and can be fitted with easily accessible hidden pockets.

 Careful here if you have an expensive stereo system.
-More than likely, most thieves like music too and high end stereo speakers are not cheap (they might get stolen).
+More than likely, most thieves like music too and high-end stereo speakers are not cheap (they might get stolen).

 The false-bottom drawer or secret cupboard is still a useful way of quickly stashing some gold bullion.
 Don’t get greedy and try to block off 90 percent of the drawer’s total area though.
 Perhaps use several narrow hides rather than one large, obviously altered one.

-Converted drawers and cupboards should also contain plenty of junk to hide their underlying conversions from would be thieves.
+Converted drawers and cupboards should also contain plenty of junk to hide their underlying conversions from would-be thieves.

 Typically an option for hidden gold bullion storage in a kitchen, the kickboard hide is worth a mention.